-- Download ‘RX231 Group Target Board for RX231 LED Blink Control Program - Sample Code’ on the web page Target Board for RX231.
-And unzip the file.
+- Download ‘RX231 Group Target Board for RX231 LED Blink Control Program - Sample Code’ from the Target Board for RX231 web page.
+And, unzip the file.
 (You are requested to log in to My Renesas again.)

 This sample software is a program that turns LED0 and LED1 on and off alternately on the RX231 Target Board.
 Under the default settings, it operates like this: both LEDs are turned off → turn on LED1 → turn on LED0….
 Let’s change it reversely like this: both LEDs are turned off → turn on LED0 → turn on LED1.

 Change lines 66 and 67 of “r_cg_icu_user.c” and ”r_cg_cmt_user.c” as shown below.